-This is my Christmas present to anyone out there who loves their Yorkshire puddings, but bloats horribly and gets ill and tired when they eat normal wheat.
-What’s more, this spelt Yorkshire pudding recipe is better than when you make it with ‘normal flour.’
+This is my gift to anyone out there who loves their Yorkshire puddings but bloats horribly and gets ill and tired when they eat normal wheat.
+Also, I think this spelt Yorkshire pudding recipe is better than when you make it with ‘normal flour.’

 Here goes – and remember – you must follow it to the letter unless it indicates that slapdash is ok.